MediSeeUU/MediSeeUU/medctrl-frontend/README.md

 In the root directory of this project, config files can be found for git, eslint and prettier, as well as the npm dependency information for this project.
 The `public` directory contains the base html file for the dashboard and the dashboard logo and favicon.

-All of the source files are containted in the `src` directory.
-Mos of the source files are subdived into sub directories, which will be covered below.
+All of the source files are contained in the `src` directory.
+Most of the source files are subdived into sub directories, which will be covered below.
 The files which reside in the `src` directory itself are files critical for the dashabord like `index.js` and `index.css` which provide an entry point for the application.

 ## `core`
 This directory contains all of the components which are always present on the dashboard (for example the header, footer and navigation), as well as the logic for logging in and out users.
 This is also the directory where the `App` component resides, which represents the main component and the whole dashboard.